RambunctiousCookie/MemberCheck-API-Pre-Billing-Tool/README.md

    - The API Key entered has no Cloud interaction.
       - As part of the Membercheck API documentation/requirement, the API key is included in every header which is posted to the various endpoints.
       - To confirm/check that no sensitive endpoints (such as `POST` or `DELETE`) are being used, please look in the `ApiService.java` file for the various endpoint methods.
-   - It exists in volatile memory to reduce security breach vectors.
+   - The API Key exists in volatile memory to reduce security breach vectors.
+      - Future implementation may require an additional security layer to encrypt the API Key (particularly for persistent DB storage).
    - Implementation might need to be changed upon adoption of a web frameworks (see design documents in Lupl).

 ### Choose RTT Org Node Menu